Cancer and Blood Diseases

 Together with our research partners, the Faculty has a diverse and comprehensive research program in critical care, trauma and perioperative medicine.

-- The National Trauma Research Institute (NTRI) is a department of Monash University and Alfred Health pursuing a vision to minimise injuries and fatalities, and to ensure that health care services provide optimal care and rehabilitation following traumatic accident or injury.
+- The National Trauma Research Institute (NTRI) is a department of Monash University and Alfred Health that pursues to minimise injuries and fatalities, and ensure that health care services provide optimal care and rehabilitation following traumatic accident or injury.

-- The Department of Anaesthesia and Perioperative Medicine within houses a research unit that manages and participates in numerous research trials, funded by a number of large grants.
+- The Department of Anaesthesia and Perioperative Medicine in the Monash Central Clinical School houses a research unit that manages and participates in numerous research trials, funded by a number of large grants.

 - The Australian and New Zealand Intensive Care Research Centre (ANZIC-RC) coordinates and conducts comprehensive research programs.
 It is a bi-national intensive care clinical research methods centre, assisting with the design, funding and execution of clinical trials.

 - The Monash Emergency Research Collaborative (MERC) is a multidisciplinary collaborative network of clinical and research focused staff in emergency care that encompasses the three emergency departments of Monash Health.

 Monash researchers in the field of regenerative medicine are unravelling the basic mechanisms of how tissues repair themselves.
 Understanding this will enable doctors to prevent, halt and reverse damage to vital organs due to disease, injury or genetic conditions.